“Unless we show children how to read their writing, their work will not improve.”

 - assess and discuss written work that the teacher shares with the class.

 A Community of Writers

 Having students become assessors of writing also helps create a writing community in your classroom.
 Writers need to talk with other writers.
 They need to know that other working writers are available to help.
 That’s why it’s important that your students share their work throughout the writing process.
 They need to feel that they are among writing colleagues—all committed to helping each other improve.

 The exchange of ideas among fellow writers is especially important once students have produced a first or second draft of their work.
 Students get so close to their writing that they can’t always evaluate it objectively.
 They need fellow writers to offer encouragement, ask questions, and make suggestions.

 Students can perform formative evaluations throughout the writing process on their own work and the work of peers:

-- Students can evaluate their own work using a student checklist or an editing checklist.
+- Students can evaluate their own work using a self-evaluation, a revising checklist, or an editing checklist.

-- Students can evaluate peer's work formatively using a simple response sheet or a detailed response sheet.
+- Students can evaluate peer's work formatively using a response sheet or a peer evaluation worksheet.

-- Students can also summatively evaluate their own work using a mode-specific rubric for narrative, explanatory, persuasive, book review, or research writing.
+- Students can also summatively evaluate their own work using a mode-specific rubric for narrative, explanatory, persuasive, response, or research writing.